jmatysczak/SqlServerPOCs/README.md

 can just increase the number of rows that top selects, then use row_number to pull off the 20 that need to be displayed plus 1 row for each subsequent page in order to render links to the next N pages.

+Although, I still think there has to be a way to use top and get the total number of pages...